256dpi/lungo/README.md

 is considered successful and the catalog replaced.
 Read only transactions are allowed to run in parallel as they only serve as a snapshots.
 But write transactions are run sequential.
 We assume write transactions to be fast and therefore try to prevent abortions due to conflicts.
 This approach is very basic and may change in the future.

 ### Oplog & Change Streams

-Similar to MongoDB, every CRUD change is also logged to the `local.oplog` collection in the same format as in MongoDB.
+Similar to MongoDB, every CRUD change is also logged to the `local.oplog` collection in the same format as consumed in MongoDB.
 This allows client, database and collection change streams.

 ### Memory & Single File Store